skyhuppa/Infinix_X573/README.md

-Though the device bootloader is locked but it has been rooted and running customized
+Though the device bootloader is locked but it has been rooted and running
               TWRP recovery image
 =============================